 Why have an MRI after a CT?Communicating to Patients Article 4 Minute Read GE Healthcare Global

 Magnetic resonance imaging (MRI) and computed tomography (CT) both have their areas of specialty in the medical imaging world.
 However, MRI and CT are frequently used to image the same areas of the body.
 An MRI scanner uses a strong magnetic field and radiofrequency signals to provide information about the tissue structures and organs in the body.1 It does not use ionizing radiation to produce the images.
-Depending on the area of the body, MR images may be improved with the use of contrast, usually gadolinium-based.
+Depending on the area of the body, MR images may be improved with the use of gadolinium-based contrast.
 CT, on the other hand, uses X-rays to create images of bone and tissue structures, as well as organs.2 Like MRI, a contrast agent may be used to improve the image quality in certain areas of the body, though it is iodine based.
 For example, CT and MRI both provide valuable information while imaging a knee injury or cancer in the body.
 The two imaging methods can provide different types of information about the region of interest.

 Medical facilities may see patients with a number of different knee injuries, like fractures or ligament or meniscus injuries.3,4 Doctors most likely will perform a physical exam if the patient is able to tolerate it before ordering an imaging test.
 This physical exam may help determine what kind of images the doctor would like to see.
 After the physical examination, a patient may have a standard X-ray performed.
 If the X-ray is normal, the physician may still decide they want additional imaging exams done, especially MRI or CT.